smart arguments

 deploy myapp sea2 production

-to the second production datacenter near Seattle.
+to deploy an application called myapp to the second production datacenter near Seattle.

-This works great, except now I need to remember the order of arguments is: deploy [app] [datacenter] [environment]
+This works great, except now I need to remember the order of arguments is: deploy [app] [datacenter] [environment].

 The typical solve for this problem is introducing named arguments, so you’d end up with